Skip to content

 Critical Tilt Angle

 The critical tilt angle is the angle at which the load's center of gravity (CG) passes directly over the pallet edge, causing the load to tip.
 It depends on the CG position (height and offset from center) and the pallet footprint.
-The calculator determines this angle using: tan(θ) = (W/2 - offset) / CG height, where W is the pallet width in the tilt direction.
+The calculator determines this angle using: tan(θ) = (S/2 - offset) / CG height, where S is the support span in the tipping direction (pallet width for lateral tilt, pallet length for longitudinal tilt).
 A higher CG or greater offset reduces the critical tilt angle.
+Both lateral and longitudinal directions should be checked separately.

 Lateral Acceleration Resistance